 - 1. Build Our Community Together

-- 1.2 Enhance the educational benefits of diversity and inclusion through effective retention, recruitment and enrollment
+- 1.2 Enhance the educational benefits of diversity, equity and inclusion through effective student recruitment, enrollment, retention and graduation

-- 1.3 Prioritize diversity, equity and inclusion in teaching, research and service as well as in hiring, evaluation and promotion
+- 1.3 Prioritize diversity, equity and inclusion in teaching, research and service, and in hiring, evaluation, retention and promotion of underrepresented faculty and staff

 - 2. Strengthen Student Success